rogeriobispo/nubank-clone-arquiteture/Readme.md

 ## Motivation

 Chalenge myself to create a big arquiteture and learn from it, improve skils from it.

+## Users Api
+    # create new Enviroment
+    * create script on packagejson
+    * clone the env.sample with the new name example('.env.stage')